 Nice French Riviera

-Nice is the popular beach town located in the French Riviera.
-The sun is extra special here with many glamorous private and public beaches, resorts and cafes to indulge in.
+Nice is a popular beach town located on the French Riviera.
+The sun is extra special here with many glamorous private and public beaches, resorts, and cafes to indulge in.

-The town of Nice is beautiful to explore.
+The town of Nice is beautiful to explore and is a great holiday destination.
 The old town or the Vieille Ville is filled with French restaurants and local shops.
-Its close proximity to the beaches, makes it for an ideal ‘off-beach’ site to hang out in Nice.
+Its close proximity to the beaches makes it an ideal ‘off-beach’ site to hang out in Nice.